 A healthy real estate market serves as a key economic indicator.
 It could signify overall local economic strength, stability and reflects consumer confidence in the area.
 Based on multiple factors including: median home and rental prices, appreciation rates and home affordability, Colorado Springs has received high marks in the housing category.
 Based on these calculations, the apartment rental and real estate market appears to be very healthy.

-Being close to public transportation, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Colorado Springs.
+Being close to public transit, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Colorado Springs.
 Before you determine if any of these amenities are available in the area, you will also want to know if the real estate prices in Colorado Springs are affordable.
-Median real estate prices in Colorado Springs come in at $222,100, which is 16.1% lower than the Colorado average.
+Median real estate prices in Colorado Springs come in at $294,500, which is 11.3% higher than the Colorado average.
 The home price to income ratio compares the median home prices to the median household income.
-In Colorado Springs, the home price to income ratio is 4, which is 4.8% lower than the Colorado average.
-Knowing if your home will appreciate on a long term or even a short term basis should be factored into your decision making.
-An increase in your home’s value can be a good way to generate tax-free equity that can create long term financial security.
-In the past year, appreciation rates for homes in the Colorado Springs area were 9.1% and 5 year appreciation rates were 7.7%.
+In Colorado Springs, the home price to income ratio is 4.4, which is 4.8% higher than the Colorado average.